BIT-MJY/SeqOT/README.md

 We use pytorch-gpu for neural networks.

 An nvidia GPU is needed for faster retrival.
-OverlapTransformer is also fast enough when using the neural network on CPU.

 To use a GPU, first you need to install the nvidia driver and CUDA.